SofaComplianceRobotics/docs-support/versioned_docs/version-v24.12/faq.md

 <details>
     <summary>Why doesn't my simulation seem to control the real robot?</summary>
     <aside>
     - Check that the physical device is properly connected and powered on.
-Refer to Emio's [Hardware User Manual](https://www.notion.so/136582ce7d3a810aa99cdf5a5640ec86?pvs=21) for detailed instructions.
+Refer to Emio's [User Manual](../EmioLabs/emio-hardware-user-manual) for detailed instructions.
     - Make sure only one simulation is running.
 Close all active simulations and restart the simulation software.
     - Check for any errors in the corresponding logs (found in the emio-labs application, beneath the SOFA button you've just clicked).
     - If you encounter an error message, consult the **emio-labs > Introduction > Let's try Emio > Troubleshooting** section.